Insider Sell: Salesforce Inc Chair and CEO Marc Benioff Sells 15

-Marc Benioff is a renowned figure in the tech industry, having co-founded Salesforce Inc in 1999.
-Under his leadership, the company has grown into a leading provider of enterprise software, specializing in customer relationship management (CRM, Financial) services.
-Salesforce's cloud-based applications for sales, service, marketing, and more don't require IT experts to set up or manage — simply log in and start connecting to customers in a whole new way.

-The insider's recent sell-off comes amidst a broader trend of insider selling at Salesforce Inc. Over the past year, there have been 251 insider sells and no insider buys.
-This trend is visualized in the following chart:

-On the day of the insider's recent sell, shares of Salesforce Inc were trading at $221.7 apiece, giving the company a market cap of $218.69 billion.
-This price represents a price-earnings ratio of 141.36, which is higher than the industry median of 27.86 but lower than the company’s historical median price-earnings ratio.
+On the day of the insider's recent sell, shares of Salesforce Inc were trading for $224.23 apiece, giving the company a market cap of $219.23 billion.
+The price-earnings ratio is 141.70, which is higher than the industry median of 27.65 but lower than the company’s historical median price-earnings ratio.

-Despite the insider's sell-off, Salesforce Inc appears to be modestly undervalued according to the GuruFocus Value.
-With a price of $221.7 and a GuruFocus Value of $263.50, the stock has a price-to-GF-Value ratio of 0.84.
-The GF Value is an intrinsic value estimate developed by GuruFocus, calculated based on historical multiples, a GuruFocus adjustment factor, and future estimates of business performance from Morningstar analysts.
-The GF Value is visualized in the following chart:
+According to the GuruFocus Value, which is an intrinsic value estimate based on historical multiples, a GuruFocus adjustment factor, and future estimates of business performance, Salesforce Inc is modestly undervalued.
+With a price of $224.23 and a GuruFocus Value of $263.74, Salesforce Inc has a price-to-GF-Value ratio of 0.85.

-While the insider's recent sell-off may raise eyebrows, it's important to consider the broader context.
-The insider has been selling shares consistently over the past year, and the company's stock appears to be modestly undervalued according to the GuruFocus Value.
-As always, investors should conduct their own due diligence and consider multiple factors before making investment decisions.
+In conclusion, while the insider's recent sell of 15,000 shares is part of a broader trend of insider selling at Salesforce Inc, the company's stock remains modestly undervalued according to the GuruFocus Value.
+Investors should keep a close eye on further insider transactions and other market indicators to make informed investment decisions.

 - CEO Buys, CFO Buys: Stocks that are bought by their CEO/CFOs.